 24th April – 29th June 2018

-The marina is well equipped, with helpful staff and well-sheltered.
+The marina is well equipped, with helpful staff and well-sheltered from prevailing winds.

 Had a baby, did some other things, complained about being in a marina for so long.
 Spent a couple of weeks in a villa, Arthur learnt to swim.
 Much cycling was done.
 Car rented, as there is little to do within walking distance of the marina (unless you like and can afford to sit in the cafes/restaurants on the front).

 It was not our kind of place, but it suited its purpose of giving us somewhere safe to be while we awaited Hector’s arrival and settled into having three kids.
 A bonus was the kids making a good friend in Aramis – the 5 year old son of a man who lived on the boat next door.
 Aramis and Arthur, the first time they spent time together, raced on the pontoons, around their boat, and then as they got tired fought rather vociferously – leaving a print of the non-slip from their boat on Arthur’s forehead for several days.
 The next morning, we took breakfast over to their boat then Arthur and Aramis disappeared onto ours – I looked in on them half an hour later and they were creating something out of lego.
 A peaceful day of playing/building/clay-art ensued.
 All good fun.